mellevanderlinde/aws-setup/README.md

-# AWS Account Configurations
+# AWS Account Setup

-This repository contains stacks to configure my AWS account.
+This repository contains stacks to setup my AWS account.
 This includes:

 - Cost budget, which notifies when a threshold is exceeded.
 - Identity Center, which sets up a permission set with developer access.